 Then I concluded that if by somehow, I managed to reset Quick Access Toolbar then the issue could be bypassed.
-But there were no straightforward option in Windows to reset this toolbar.
+But there was no straightforward option in Windows to reset this toolbar.
 Therefore we have to tweak the registry configuration for resetting this toolbar, steps for which are mentioned below:

 Reset Explorer Quick Access Toolbar using Registry

 1. Press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.

 2. Navigate to the following location:

 3. In the right pane of this location, look for the QatItems named binary DWORD (REG_BINARY).

 The Value data inside this DWORD helps Windows remember what preferences you’ve selected for Quick Access Toolbar.
 So you can right-click on this DWORD and select Delete.

 Don’t worry, once you’ll delete the DWORD and upon restarting the machine, Windows will regenerate the DWORD automatically, consequently resetting Quick Access Toolbar.